CiscoDevNet/terraform-provider-intersight/website/docs/d/server_profile_template.html.markdown

 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `target_platform`:(string) The platform for which the server profile is applicable.
 It can either be a server that is operating in standalone mode or which is attached to a Fabric Interconnect managed by Intersight.* `Standalone` - Servers which are operating in standalone mode i.e. not connected to a Fabric Interconnected.* `FIAttached` - Servers which are connected to a Fabric Interconnect that is managed by Intersight.
 * `type`:(string) Defines the type of the profile.
 Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
+* `update_status`:(string) The template sync status with all derived objects.* `None` - The Enum value represents that the object is not attached to any template.* `OK` - The Enum value represents that the object values are in sync with attached template.* `Scheduled` - The Enum value represents that the object sync from attached template is scheduled from template.* `InProgress` - The Enum value represents that the object sync with the attached template is in progress.* `OutOfSync` - The Enum value represents that the object values are not in sync with attached template.
 * `usage`:(int) The count of the server profiles derived from the template.
+* `usage_count`:(int) The number of objects derived from a Template MO instance.
 * `uuid_address_type`:(string) UUID address allocation type selected to assign an UUID address for the server.* `NONE` - The user did not assign any UUID address.* `STATIC` - The user assigns a static UUID address.* `POOL` - The user selects a pool from which the address will be leased.